work-md/work-md/README.md

 ### Delete your work markdown files:

-The query for delete files is the same as `open` and `parse` commands:
+The query for delete files is the same as `open` and `parse` commands, ex:

 Day 1 from month 5 and year 2000: